glb/letsencrypt-aws/README.md

-`letsencrypt-aws` is a program that can be run in the background which automatically provisions and updates certificates on your AWS infrastructure using the AWS APIs and Let's Encrypt.
+`letsencrypt-aws` is a program that can be run in the background which automatically provisions and updates certificates on your AWS infrastructure using the AWS APIs and [Let's Encrypt](https://letsencrypt.org/).

 ## How it works

-`letsencrypt-aws` takes a list of ELBs, and which hosts you want them to be able to serve.
+`letsencrypt-aws` takes a list of resources, which can be either ELBs and which fully-qualified domain names (FQDNs) you want them to be able to serve, or CloudFront distributions.
 It runs in a loop and every day does the following:

-It gets the certificate for that ELB.
-If the certificate is going to expire soon (in less than 45 days), it generates a new private key and CSR and sends a request to Let's Encrypt.
-It takes the DNS challenge and creates a record in Route53 for that challenge.
-This completes the Let's Encrypt challenge and we receive a certificate.
-It uploads the new certificate and private key to IAM and updates your ELB to use the certificate.
+1. Checks whether the current certificate for the resource is going to expire soon (in less than 45 days).

+2. Generates a new private key and CSR and sends a request to Let's Encrypt.

+3. Takes the DNS challenge from Let's Encrypt and creates a record in Route53 for that challenge.

+4. Completes the Let's Encrypt challenge and receives a certificate.

+5. Uploads the new certificate and private key to IAM and updates your resource to use the certificate.

-In theory all you need to do is make sure this is running somewhere, and your ELBs' certificates will be kept minty fresh.
+In theory all you need to do is make sure this is running somewhere, and your ELB and CloudFront certificates will be kept minty-fresh.

+**WARNING**: `letsencrypt-aws` currently leaves a trail of expired certificates behind.
+Until that's fixed, you'll want to have a separate process that goes in and cleans them up.

 ## How to run it